Bread Pudding – Dolly’s Recipe

 • You can use suet (quite traditional) instead of melted butter, however I certainly prefer butter

-It really is that simple!
+It really is that simple, you can go wrong!

 Big Love Clare x